dalelotts/angular-bootstrap-datetimepicker/README.md

 For example, perhaps the startView option in the configuration has changed and you would like the new configuration to be used.
 You can $broadcast the event to cause this directive to use the new configuration.

+### renderOn

+String.
+Default: null

+Causes the date/time picker to re-render its view when the specified event is received.

+For example, if you want to disable any dates or times that are in the past.
+You can $broadcast the event at an interval to disable times in the past (or any other time valid dates change).

 ### dropdownSelector

 When used within a Bootstrap dropdown and jQuery, the selector specified in dropdownSelector will toggle the dropdown when a date/time is selected.